cpease00/nyt_app/README.md

 # Comparing and Visualizing New York Times coverage of Presidents Obama and Trump

 # Project Motivation:
 In this project, we used the article search API provided by the New York Times to pull data for articles related to Presidents Obama and Trump.
 A relational SQL database was created to store article data, spanning equivalent two-year periods during each presidency.
-We hope you find the visualization of the data insightful.
+The visualizations were displayed using a Dash app, Plotly's interactive dashboard library.

 # ETL
 The New York Times API provided many data points for each article, and the following were chosen for our analysis: